CyVerse-learning-materials/sra_submission_quickstart/index.rst

      - You will need a CyVerse account to complete this exercise
      - `Register <https://user.cyverse.org/>`_
    * - NCBI Account
-     - This quickstart will cover how to login/confirm your account
+     - Submissions will be sent to NCBI
      - `Register <https://www.ncbi.nlm.nih.gov/account/register/>`__

 ..
 Note::